CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

 ### Task 3 : Prepare the configuration file used to build the `az-hop` environment

-In this task, you will prepare the `build.yml` file used by the deploy helper script in order to build the `az-hop` environment.
+In this task, you will prepare the `build.yml` file used by the deploy helper script to build the `az-hop` environment.

 1. Change directory into the deploy folder and copy the build template file.